taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **Test Driven Development: By Example** (2002) by  Kent Beck
 - **Growing Object-Oriented Software, Guided by Tests** by Steve Freeman
+- Unit Testing: Principles, Practices, and Patterns by Vladimir Khorikov
 - Effective Unit Testing by Lasse Koskela
 - xUnit Test Patterns: Refactoring Test Code by Gerard Meszaros
 - The RSpec Book by David Chelimsky